Mental Health in the Workplace

 And yet, mental health issues in the workplace have an extraordinary global economic impact.
 According to a September 2017 report conducted by the World Health Organization (WHO), mental health costs the global economy an estimated US$ 1 trillion per year in lost productivity.
 Disturbances to our mental and emotional well-being affect our ability to do our jobs properly and efficiently.
 This, in turn, affects an organization’s time, resources, and eventually the bottom line.

 Organizations have tried to indirectly combat mental health in the workplace by offering office perks intended to make the workplace more fun and inviting, like free food, game rooms, and other benefits.
 But while ping-pong tables and soda fountains do make office life more amusing, they don’t provide the mental health support that’s truly lacking.

 The Center for Prevention and Health estimates that mental illness and substance abuse issues cost employers between $79 and $105 billion each year in the United States alone.
 Instead of looking for shiny things to keep employees distracted from the reality of office life, organizations should focus on setting the right culture of support first, then find out what extra perks their employees specifically want.

 One in five Americans has a diagnosable mental health condition, and this alone is striking enough for business leaders and organizations to act.
 Promoting good mental health could be one of the best ways to improve an entire organization.
-It may not outright prevent mental health problems from occurring, but making an established known effort and opening lines of communication can provide some reassurance for employees that support does indeed exist.
+It may not outright prevent anxiety from occurring, but making an established known effort and opening lines of communication can provide some reassurance for employees that support does indeed exist.

 Here are ways business leaders and organizations can break through some of those barriers.